-Never eat any fungus that you are not absolutely certain has been identified correctly.
+If you are not absolutely certain of a mushrooms identity, then do not eat it.
 Consult a trusted field reference book, but don’t rely absolutely on pictures in books – differences between fungi can be difficult to spot.
 Go out with an experienced guide.
 When trying any fungus for the first time, only eat it in small amounts to make sure the body can cope with it.
 Keep a small fresh portion of it in the fridge to easily identify the source of a reaction.

-When collecting fungi, avoid using plastic bags; waxed or brown paper bags are preferred.
+When collecting fungi, avoid using plastic bags; brown paper bags are preferred.
 Water condenses on the walls of plastic and makes the mushrooms mushy.
 Store mushrooms so that cool air circulates around them.
-If the specimens are very moist, line and cover a bowl with a cloth or paper towel before refrigerating.
+If the mushrooms are very moist, line and cover a bowl with a cloth or paper towel before refrigerating.

 Here are links to a few CMS member favorite recipes for mushrooms commonly found in our region:

 - Chanterelle recipes